 Enrollment Trends in Higher Education.
 Enrollment in higher education facilities surged due to the economic downturn that began in 2008.
 In 2010, enrollment reached its highest level, up 15% compared to before the recession.
 Enrollment in universities and community colleges increased by 5% and 10%, respectively.
 The Tennessee Education Lottery Scholarship program ("TELS") enabled more Tennesseans to attend college.
-In the 2016-17 academic year, the Tennessee Lottery provided an \$339 million in scholarships to nearly 128,000 students.
-Beginning with the 2015 Tennessee high school graduates, the Tennessee Promise program provides for two years of tuition-free attendance at any of the state's community colleges or colleges of applied technology.
+In the 2018-19 academic year, the Tennessee Lottery provided \$394 million in scholarships to nearly 150,000 students.
+Reported as part of the TELS program, the Tennessee Promise program provides two years of tuition-free attendance at any of the state's community colleges or colleges of applied technology for graduates of Tennessee high schools.
 The Tennessee Promise is a last-dollar scholarship, meaning it will cover tuition and mandatory fees not covered by the federal Pell Grant, the HOPE scholarship (a TELS award), or the Tennessee Student Assistance Award (a state-funded grant program).
-In 2016-2017 the Tennessee Promise program distributed over \$25 million to nearly 14,000 students.
+In 2018-19, the Tennessee Promise program to adult students who are pursuing an associate degree, technical degree or technical diploma at a Tennessee community or technical college.
+In the same year, the TCAT Reconnect grant programs distributed \$31.5 million to over 12,000 adults.
 In the Knowledge Economy, the importance of receiving training beyond high school is significant.
 The growing demand for higher education will guarantee that the higher education system will sustain its long-term debt commitments well into the future.